JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 roof that shelters them, and the food that keeps them going.
-But compare the hardest day’s work you ever did with the idleness that splits flowers and pokes its way into spiders’ stomachs, and thank your stars that your head has got something it MUST think of, and your hands something that they MUST do.
+But compare the hardest day’s work you ever did with the idleness that splits flowers and pokes its way into spiders’ stomachs, and thank your stars that your head has got something it _Must_ think of, and your hands something that they _Must_ do.

 As for Mr. Franklin and Miss Rachel, they tortured nothing, I am glad to say.
 They simply confined themselves to making a mess; and all they